UniqueNetwork/unique_evm_marketplace/README.md

 ![confirmSponsorship](./doc/step6-2.png)

-### 3. Transfer OPL to Sponsor
+### 3. Transfer QTZ to Sponsor

-To sponsor EVM calls, you will need to transfer some OPL to the ethereum mirror of your collection sponsor.
+To sponsor EVM calls, you will need to transfer some QTZ to the ethereum mirror of your collection sponsor.

 Use a built-in utility to get this address.
 For the script below, change `<COLLECTION_SPONSOR>` set `admin address`, and run it.
 ```